-Elon Musk started TESLA only in 2003, and finally snatched the world top position in the total market value from TOYOTA this year.
-Upon learning the news, I felt the big change of the times, and somehow remembered a scene from the movie “BACK TO THE FUTURE.”
+Elon Musk started TESLA in 2003.
+Only 17 years from then, he finally snatched the world top position from TOYOTA in the total market value.
+The news made me feel the big change of the times and somehow remember a scene from the movie “BACK TO THE FUTURE.”
 Doc said “No wonder this circuit failed; it says Made in Japan.”
 Marty said back “What do you mean, Doc?
 All the best stuff is made in Japan.”
 I imagine if someone came from the future to the present time, s/he might be surprised to see cars are still made in Japan.
 Today, rather than just mourning the economic downfall of Japan, I’d like to express my appreciation for the heritage inherited from our ancestors.

 When I first saw the movie, I was just under 10 years old, not a whiz kid, but already knew that “Made in Japan” was a synonym for high quality.
-In 1960s Japanese products were dominating the world market, not with quality but with price.
-I heard a story (shocking to me and) indicating the common understanding on Japanese products at that time.
+In 1960s, Japanese products were dominating the world market, not with quality but with price.
+I heard a story well indicating the common understanding on Japanese products at that time.
 A woman cried for joy when receiving a dress as her birthday present.
-After seeing the tag of the dress she was given for her present say “Made in Japan,” she made another cry of sorrow.
+After seeing the tag of the dress say “Made in Japan,” she made another cry of sorrow.

-After a lapse of some decades, the situation around Japanese products drastically changed by our ancestors’ untiring efforts, and “Made in Japan” is now used to describe quality products, like Marty said in the movie.
-At the time of sales visits, I’ve been often told “No need to explain quality.”
+After a lapse of some decades, the situation around Japanese products drastically changed by our ancestors’ untiring efforts.
+The words “Made in Japan” are now used to describe quality products, like Marty said in the movie.
+At the time of sales visits, I’ve been often told from clients “No need to explain quality.”
 People seem to have full confidence in the quality of our products, even though they don’t know a lot about us.
 Probably in the near future, Japan will tumble from the economic-power-country position.
-Even if that’s the case, I want to keep working hard to pass the good impression on Japanese products down to the next generations.
+Even if that is the case, I want to keep working hard to pass the good impression on Japanese products down to the next generations.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.